 With the college basketball season about to enter its penultimate phase, clear separation between the haves and have-nots is finally starting to take shape.

 Familiar characters currently populate projected top lines – Syracuse, Kansas, Michigan St., Arizona and Duke.
-Mid-major darlings Wichita St. and San Diego St. have also forced their way into the conversation.
+While mid-major darlings Wichita St. and San Diego St. have also forced their way into the conversation.
 However, one team somewhat underpublicized on the national scene is bound to make the most noise come March, the Florida Gators.

 The SEC frontrunner, unblemished in conference play winning by an average of 14.7 points per game, is once again blazing a trail toward a favorable draw.
-A rigorous non-conference schedule along with key triumphs over Kansas, Memphis, Florida St. and Tennessee have the Gators firmly entrenched in the No. 1 seed discussion.
+A rigorous non-conference schedule along with key triumphs over Kansas, Memphis, Florida St. and Tennessee has the Gators firmly entrenched in the No. 1 seed discussion.

 Considering how it got there, Florida’s prominence is nothing short of remarkable.